 However, it wasn’t until the 15th and 16th centuries that the so-called Pearl Age emerged.
 During this period, the pearl was in high demand across most of Western Europe, as higher-class ladies decorated themselves with extravagant pearl necklaces, earrings, brooches and bracelets.
 The lure of the pearls continued across the years, with the 19th century seeing oyster supplies beginning to dwindle.

-Deep sea divers
+Deep sea diving for Pearls

 Until the 20th century, divers would face the depths of the sea to obtain oysters at distances of up to 100ft!
 It was a dangerous role that didn’t always guarantee success as it was not promised that the oyster would produce a quality pearl.
 Today, natural pearls are rare, with depleted supplies producing marketable pearls.
 It is, therefore, no surprise that such examples fetch thousands at auction and why many look towards antique jewellery at high-end jewellers.